 Mathematics students take most of their university examinations in Term 3 of each academic year.
 The scripts are marked, and, together with the marks for assessed work, the marks are processed to produce an end of year each overall percentage for each student (for those starting October 2013 or later taking a subset of marks to achieve the best outcome).
 An examination board for each year makes recommendations and decisions based on these marks and other information.
 This section aims to inform students of the procedures used by the Mathematics Department and their effect.

 If your examinations, or revisions for examinations, have been affected by illness or other extenuating circumstances or you wish to appeal against an exam board decision, please refer to the departments Mitigating Circumstances and Appeals document which is also emailed to all maths students and posted around the department during the Examination period.

 (Pre-)Registration and Deregistration

-Registering and deregistering is done on-line via the University's MMR (Online Module Registration) - see the link from the undergraduate web pages.
+Registering and deregistering is done on-line via the University's module registration system (for students this is eVision) - see the link from the undergraduate web pages.
 Core , List A and list B options will be approved immediately on line.
 For unusual options you must register on-line and also fill in the unusual option form.